agoose77/packaging-pyopp-2025/content/kinds-of-distribution-packages.md

 What is the purpose of a distribution?
 Well, it exists to solve the following problems:

-1. Bundle a Python {term}`import package` into a shareable container
+1. Bundle a Python {term}`import package` into a sharable container
 2. Store metadata like the version of the package, and author contact details!
 3. List _other_ {term}`distribution packages<distribution package>` that are used by _this_ package.